Meet the storytellers, musicians and organizers of Out of the Loop, Season 3. | The Tyler Loop

 Leah Moser Wansley, creative director, Out of the Loop and The Tyler Loop board member

-Leah Moser Wansley is a business and marketing consultant, Chief Brand Pilot for First iZ, and the Audio Director of Out of the Loop.
+Leah Moser Wansley is a business and marketing consultant, Chief Brand Pilot for First iZ, and a board member for The Tyler Loop.
 She is the former president of the Leadership Tyler and Discovery Science Place boards of directors, a member of the executive committee of Leadership Tyler Catalyst 100, and a member of the Dayspring Live Broadcast team.
 Leah graduated from Whitehouse High School, Tyler Junior College, and the University of North Texas in Communication Design.

 Neal Katz, music producer, Out of the Loop and The Tyler Loop board chair